raspberrypilearning/editor-hello-world/en/step_6.md

 --- task ---

-Add another two `print()` lines to your code including a sum for Python to calculate:
+Add two more `print()` lines to your code including a sum for Python to calculate:

---- /task ---

 --- code ---
 ---